bawah14/be-test/RoyalRumble/readme.txt

 4) Submit only RoyalRumble.java, and unit test files if you have written any.

 * I have tried running using run.sh but i got some trouble with it.
-My device cant open the Encrypted Main.class so i also upload my netbeans project.
+My device cant open the compiled Main.class so i also upload my netbeans project.